shree214ram/DSA/System Design/README.md

 6. Distrubuted System (2 more shops so we will not blocker because of 1 system )
 7. Load balancer (Route the request according to system nearest(Time) and avalability status )
 8. Decoupling (According to Item send the request in their shop means a shop having burger available so will take the order and send back to shop2 )
-9. Logging and Matrics calculation (Any blocker like bike is got stuck , system will see the logs and findout the issue event by event debugging )
+9. Health checks :- Logging and Matrics calculation (Any blocker like bike is got stuck , system will see the logs and findout the issue event by event debugging )
 10. Extensible (System should be large extensiable like in future any new category comes so system will easily manage .
 Example Swiggy easily started Swiggy Instamart because it has already system only they have to Keep some small inhancement and they were succeed )